mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gh-pr.md

 - Approve the pull request of the current branch
 `gh pr review --approve`

-- Merge the pull request associated with the current branch, removing the branch on both the local and the remote `gh pr merge`
+- Merge the pull request associated with the current branch interactively `gh pr merge`

 - Edit a pull request interactively